vjau/localcollections-persister/README.md

 Options
 -------
 You can pass the usual options accepted by the Mongo.Collection constructor.
-Please keep in mind that LocalCollection can have a connection.
+Please keep in mind that LocalCollection can't have a connection.

 	var factory = new LocalCollectionsPersister();
 	var transform = function(doc){